Daniel-KM/Omeka-S-module-DerivativeMedia/README.md

 If you use them, they should be installed on the server and available in the path.

-First, install the required module [Log] and the optional module [Generic].
+First, install the required module [Common].

 You can use the release zip to install it, or use and init the source.